-Fr.
-Loi serves as the pastor of Our Lady of Fatima, the Vietnamese parish in the Archdiocese of Omaha.
+Father Loi serves as the pastor of Our Lady of Fatima Vietnamese Parish in the Archdiocese of Omaha.
 Since 2004 he has lived in residence at the St. Peter rectory.

 Deacon John J. Zak